serg3295/nodeMCU-emmylua/README.md

 # EmmyLua annotations for NodeMCU ESP8266 & ESP32

-[NodeMCU](https://nodemcu.readthedocs.io/en/release/) function annotations for autocomplete in
+Definition files for [NodeMCU](https://nodemcu.readthedocs.io/en/release/), a Lua based firmware for the ESP8266 WiFi SoC from Espressif, to use with [Lua Language Server](https://github.com/LuaLS/lua-language-server/wiki) for autocomplete in
 - Visual Studio Code
 - Neovim
 - IntelliJ IDEA